A trusty combination that goes well with millet or rice, this colorful dish will satisfy the whole family and fetch compliments at potlucks.

 In a cast iron or sturdy stainless steel pan, heat oil and add the ginger, chana dal and urad dal, preferably in separate parts of the pan until they all start sizzling.
 Stir and when they are sizzling well, add cumin and mustard seeds.
 The mustard seeds should pop, which means the oil needs to be hot.

-Add the tofu and continue frying for 7-8 minutes, stirring as need and adding another spoon or so of oil.
+Add the tofu and continue frying for 7-8 minutes, stirring as needed and adding another spoon or so of oil.
 The tofu will brown slightly and become more firm.
 Just before moving to the next step, add curry leaves and let their aroma fill the kitchen for a few seconds.

 Serve with cooked millet or rice.
 On each plate, drizzle with flax oil.